Jim Hart (American football)

 James Warren Hart (born April 29, 1944) is an American former professional football player who was a quarterback in the National Football League (NFL) for the St. Louis Cardinals from 1966 through 1983 and the Washington Redskins in 1984.
+He played college football for the Southern Illinois Salukis.

 Early life

 Hart was raised just outside Chicago for the first few years of his life, until his father died when he was seven.
 His mother remarried, and Hart's stepfather encouraged him to play sports.
 He started playing football as a quarterback at Niles West High School in Skokie, Illinois; he also lettered in basketball for three years and played baseball.

 College career

 Hart received a football scholarship to play for the Southern Illinois Salukis from 1963 through 1965.
-After no team picked him in the 1966 NFL Draft, Hart's former coach Don Shroyer invited him to a tryout with the Cardinals.
+After no team picked him in the 1966 NFL draft, Hart's former coach Don Shroyer invited him to a tryout with the Cardinals.
 He impressed the team and was signed soon after.